Get us in your inbox

 • Kallang

-There’s always a snaking queue at their outlet along Upper Serangoon Road during dinner time.
-But since it opens till 12.30am, heading down for supper allows you to skip the crowd and get your nasi lemak fix.
+Ponggol Nasi Lemak's other chains have regular operating hours, so make sure to head down to the original stall at Mee Sek Food Court along Upper Serangoon Road.
+There’s always a snaking queue during dinner time, but since it opens till midnight, going down for supper allows you to skip the crowd and get your nasi lemak fix.
 Their selection is extensive, but must-haves include the fried chicken wing and otah, along with a heaping spoonful of sambal.

 Advertising